-As the economics of our businesses goes through ebbs and tides.
-Our work life balance tends to follow those highs and lows as well.
-Although it seems like the tides get higher and the ebbs mean we work harder and longer for less pay.
-This happens to business owners and to our employees.
+As the economics of our businesses goes through ebbs and tides, our work-life balance tends to follow those highs and lows as well.
+It seems like the tides get higher and the ebbs only mean we work harder and longer for less pay.
+This happens to all business owners and employees.

-After I collected the data.
-I went through the notes and reviewed common themes.
-Then we worked together to solve the issues and implemented them.
+We worked together to solve the issues and implemented them.
 I also looked at the time it took per individual to complete tasks that could be automated.
 If one person is taking several hours to complete a task I can automate in our system.
-I not only help them gain a few hours of peace, but the I continue to save money on the second, third fourth ….
-Persons as I hire them to do the same tasks.
-In my mind I am able to get a very large return on this one little issue over and over again.

-During our conversations, I was able to really get to know each person.
-Remarkably instead of getting a lot of whining and complaints we ended up having some solid conversations about our company culture, how we can all work to improve our working relationships and how we really all do care about the goals and dreams of this company.
+During our conversations, I was able to get to know each person.
+Remarkably, instead of getting a lot of whining and complaints we ended up having some substantial discussions about our company culture, how we can all work to improve our working relationships and how we all do care about the goals and dreams of this company.

-We have decided to turn this small engagement into a twice a year process in order to stay engaged with our team members and to improve our culture.
-Thus hopefully retaining our staff and creating an atmosphere where everyone can have a work life balance that fulfills our minds, souls and creates paychecks.
+We have decided to turn this small engagement into a twice a year process to stay engaged with our team members and to improve our culture.
+Thus hopefully retaining our staff and creating an atmosphere where everyone can have a work-life balance that fulfills our minds, souls and creates paychecks.

 Author Penny Garbus